yanivam/react-svg-worldmap/docs/customization.md

 This is an optional more advanced customization option.
 When used, the developer has full control to define the color, opacity and any other style element of a country with data record.

 This is done by passing your custom implementation of the `styleFunction`.
 The function recieves as input the country context that includes `country`, `countryValue`, `color`, `minValue` and `maxValue`, and returns a React `CSSProperties` object.
+Note that `countryValue` can be undefined, for which case you may need to handle the styling differently.

 For example: